ThatCopy/comma/README.md

 `,user` - Gets info about you.

-`,define [term]` - Replies with a definition of a term.
-Uses owlbot

 `,cat` - Get a random cat photo

 `,del` - Deletes messages if you have permissions.